Ndichu/Heart-Failure-Analyis-and-visualization/README.md

 # Repository Map
 1. :ballot_box_with_check: heart_failure_clinical_records_dataset.csv - the dataset used in the analysis
-2. :ballot_box_with_check: heart_failure_Analysis.ipynb - the jupyter notebook containing all the code, all analysis and visualization.
+2. :ballot_box_with_check: Heart-Failure-Analyis-and-visualization.ipynb - the jupyter notebook containing all the code, all analysis and visualization.
 3. :ballot_box_with_check: README.md

 # Inspiration